 This course examines traditional entrepreneurship and newer forms of enterprise, or "intrapreneurship".
-Topics include: the study of new ventures, from conception to creation, business plans, financing alternatives and small business concepts and support mechanisms.
-Public and private sector implications are examined.
-Prerequisites: Completion of Tier 2
+Topics include: the study of new ventures, from conception to creation, business plans, financing alternatives and small business concepts and support

 BUSI 645 (3) - E-Commerce

 The purpose of this course is to build a foundation for good business decision-making and problem-solving related to e-commerce.
 The course covers e-commerce business models, digital infrastructure, building an e-commerce presence, security and payment systems, marketing, online retail, online content, online social networks, and ethical, social and political issues in e-commerce.
 Prerequisite: Completion of Tier 1